jessycuevas2/cpst_s475_Final_Project/README.md

 This File contains a python Jupyter Notebook file in addition to all csv data sets used.
-Note: due to its large size, one data set ("Fire.csv") is not included here.
+Note: due to its large size, one data set ("Fire.csv") is not included.